soijen/soijen.github.io/_products/en/stickers/Vermont/middlebury-sticker.md

 - cityscape
 - vermont
 ---
-This Middlebury cityscape die-cut matte sticker highlights the iconic buildings and monuments in Middlebury, Vermont.
-Printed on durable weatherproof vinyl.
+This durable, weatherproof sticker highlights the iconic buildings and monuments in Middlebury, Vermont, arranged like a city skyline.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Features Middlebury College, the Town Hall Theater, the Henry Sheldon Museum, Middlebury Falls, the Historic Marble Works, the Congregational Church, and more.
+Sticker measures approximately 5 x 2 inches.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.